jfrancis71/ros2_coco_detector/README.md

 Follow the [RoboStack](https://robostack.github.io/GettingStarted.html) installation instructions to install ROS2 (use Jazzy).
 (Be sure to add the tools for local development).

-(Ensure you have also followed the step Installation tools for local development in the above instructions)

 Follow the [PyTorch](https://pytorch.org/) installation instructions to install PyTorch.
 The Conda install is no longer available, however the pip install option is working at present (08/04/2025).
 I selected CUDA=11.8.
 You may need to change this depending on your cuda setup.
 If not using GPU, select the CPU install.